×

 If you have not spent a lot of time in Sendai, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Sendai, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Sendai for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and provides stability.
 However, it also comes with additional costs such as maintenance, insurance, and property taxes.
 On the other hand, if you're unsure about your long-term plans or if you're not ready for the financial commitment of owning a home, renting might be a better option.
 Renting offers more flexibility, as it's easier to move if your circumstances change.
 It also doesn't require a large upfront investment like buying a home does.
 It's also important to consider the real estate market in Sendai.
 If property values are rising, buying a home could be a good investment.
 However, if the market is stagnant or declining, renting might be a safer choice.
 Lastly, consider your lifestyle and preferences.
 Some people prefer the freedom and flexibility of renting, while others prefer the stability and potential financial benefits of owning a home.
-It's important to choose the option that best fits your needs and goals," replied a member in Sendai.
+It's important to choose the option that best fits your needs and goals," said one expat who made the move to Sendai.

 What should I pack when moving to Sendai?